ec-johnston/ec-johnston/README.md

 # About

-I am a PhD candidate in Earth Systems Science at Stanford University.
+I am a PhD candidate in Earth System Science at Stanford University.